 - "LGBTQ+ Definitions", Trans Student Educational Resources, http://www.transstudent.org/definitions, accessed June 30 2017

-The content in this booklet was correct to the best of USASA’s ability at time of publication on June 30 2017.
+The content on this page was correct to the best of USASA’s ability at the time of publication on 21 August 2018.

 It is recommended that you speak to a health care professional to get the most up-to-date information, discuss if things are right for you, and clarify all information as the content of this booklet is not completely comprehensive.

 The contents of this booklet are not intended to encourage sexual activity.
 The information exists for educational purposes and responds to an identified need for greater awareness of sexual health and safer sex.
 USASA respects all religions and cultures and is aware sexual activity is not a part of all students’ lives.